 PSYX 494.
 Seminar.
 3 Credits.
-(3 Sem; 6 cr max) On Demand
+(3 Sem) On Demand

-Max 6 cr.
 PREREQUISITE: PSYX 225 or consent of instructor.
-Topics in current Psychological Science offered at the upper division level that are not covered by catalogued courses.
+Topics in current Psychological Science offered at the upper division level that are not covered by cataloged courses.
 Topics vary each semester.
 Students participate in preparing and presenting discussion material based on primary journal articles.
-May be repeated twice for credit.